nusenu/ansible-relayor/README.md

     - default: not set

 * `tor_alpha` boolean
-    - Set to True if you want to enable the Tor alpha version repository.
+    - Set to True if you want to use Tor alpha version releases.
     - Note: This setting does not ensure an installed tor is upgraded to the alpha release.
-    - This setting is supported on Debian/Ubuntu only (ignored on other platforms).
+    - This setting is supported on Debian/Ubuntu/FreeBSD only (ignored on other platforms).
     - default: False

 * `tor_ExitRelay` boolean